Overview

 On boarding Quiz

-When the user downloads the app, the first thing they will see upon opening it will be the on boarding quiz.
-This quiz asks a few questions that allows the user to describe their personal style, which will affect the kinds of outfits generated for them.
+When the user first enters the app, they will be met with the on boarding quiz.
+They will be asked a few questions that allows the user to describe their personal style, which will affect the kinds of outfits generated for them.

 Outfit Generator